As a west coast native, I truly never heard much about the Poconos until I moved across the country to Maryland.

 Fill your belly.

 There are countless places to grab a unique, tasty meal between excursions.
-Whether you’re looking for a fancy place to enjoy lunch (we tried Bar Louie at Hotel Fauchere) or a brewery to kick back and relax after a long day hiking at the falls (we also hit up Barley Creek Brewing Company) you’re bound to find something to wet your whistle and fill your belly.
+Whether you’re looking for a fancy place to enjoy lunch or a brewery to kick back and relax after a long day hiking at the falls (we also hit up Barley Creek Brewing Company) you’re bound to find something to wet your whistle and fill your belly.

 Enjoy a festival.